DerekBabb/CyberSecurity/Classic_Cryptography/Intro_Ethics.md

 > do not have permission to access.
 Lack of security does not imply permission.

 ### Activity
-Loot at several scenarios about ethical situations
+Look at several scenarios about ethical situations
 - What would you do?
 - Did the people involve act ethically?
 - Who was harmed in this interaction, who is the victim?